-▶ Figure 6-33: Parameters used for channel binding depicts the channel binding with a clamp.

-Figure 6-33: Parameters used for channel binding

-The symbols W, L and ClampD of ▶ Figure 6-33: Parameters used for channel binding are described by the attributes @ClampD and @ClampSize of the table below.
+▶ Figure 6-31: Parameters used for channel binding depicts the channel binding with a clamp.
+The symbols W, L and ClampD of ▶ Figure 6-31: Parameters used for channel binding are described by the attributes @ClampD and @ClampSize of the table below.

-Table 6.118: ChannelBindingDetails Element (Sheet 1 of 2)
+Table 6.118: ChannelBindingDetails Element

-NAME DATA TYPE DESCRIPTION ClampD ? float The distance of the clamp that was "pressed away" (see ▶ Figure 6-33: Parameters used for channel binding Parameters used for channel binding).
+NAME DATA TYPE DESCRIPTION ClampD ? float The distance of the clamp that was "pressed away" (see Figure 6-31: Parameters used for channel binding Parameters used for channel binding).
 ClampSize ? shape The shape size of the clamp.
-The first number of the shape data type corresponds to the clamp width W (see → Figure 6-33: Parameters used for channel binding) which is determined by the final height of the block of sheets to be bound.
-The second number corresponds to the length L (see → Figure 6-33: Parameters used for channel binding).
-The third corresponds to the spine length (not visible in → Figure 6-33: Parameters used for channel binding).
+The first number of the shape data type corresponds to the clamp width W (see ▶ Figure 6-31: Parameters used for channel binding) which is determined by the final height of the block of sheets to be bound.
+The second number corresponds to the length L (see ▶ Figure 6-31: Parameters used for channel binding).
+The third corresponds to the spine length (not visible in ▶ Figure 6-31: Parameters used for channel binding).
 The spine length is perpendicular on the paper plane.
+Cover ? boolean If "true" the clamp is inside of a preassembled cover.